jbodah/worth_reading/README.md

 [The Algorithm Design Manual](http://www.algorist.com/) - A clear and concise reference for algorithms and data structures.
 Covers most of the important topics including analytical topics like intractibility

+[Distributed Systems for Fun & Profit](http://book.mixu.net/distsys/) - A concise but extensive summary of the major topics in distributed systems

 ## Lectures

 [Andy Pavlo - Intro to Database Systems](https://www.youtube.com/playlist?list=PLSE8ODhjZXjbohkNBWQs_otTrBTrjyohi) -  An excellent, clear, and well-paced set of lectures about how traditional DB systems work under the hood